fiskl-accounting/help-docs/docs/Integrations/Bank-Connections/connect-yodlee.md

 We recommend checking your bank connections at least every 30 days to re-authenticate and ensure uninterrupted service.

 :::info
 Not all banks support automatic refresh.
-In this case you will need to refesh your connection from the banking screen periodically.
+In this case you will need to refesh your connection from the banking page periodically.
 :::

 <!-- :::info